Red Line (MBTA): CRRC cars and upgraded signal system

 In December 2016, the MBTA opted to purchase additional identical cars from CRRC, allowing replacement rather than costly refurbishment of the 01800 series cars.
 The second order is for 120 cars costing $277 million, with an option for 14 additional cars.
 Combined, the 2014 and 2016 orders will provide a single common fleet for the entire Red Line, with enough cars to eventually run 3-minute headways at peak.
 Replacement of the signal system is expected to be complete by 2021 on the Red Line; the total cost is $218 million for both the Red and Orange Lines.
 The first trainset of new cars entered revenue service on December 30, 2020.
 The cars were taken out of service on March 16, 2021 after a CRRC car on the Orange Line derailed.
 After investigations were completed, they returned to service in January 2022, at which point an increased number of deliveries was expected during 2022.
 The cars were pulled from service again in June 2022 after a battery failure; they returned in July 2022.

-Production delays became apparent in 2019, and then factory shutdowns and staffing limitations caused by the COVID-19 pandemic delayed projected final delivery to 2024, with subsequent issues with staffing, supply chain, and delaying expected completion to summer 2025.
-The CRRC contract specifies a penalty of $500 per car per day of delay after September 2023; as of February 14th 2025, 36 of the red line cars have been delivered with 24 of them in service.
+Production delays became apparent in 2019, and then factory shutdowns and staffing limitations caused by the COVID-19 pandemic delayed projected final delivery to 2024, with subsequent issues with staffing, supply chain, and delaying the expected date of completion to summer 2025.
+The CRRC contract specifies a penalty of $500 per car per day of delay after September 2023; however, $90.6 million of delay penalties (20 months) were forgiven, $148 million was added to the contract cost, and a new timeline ending in 2027 was agreed upon between CRRC and the MBTA in early 2024.
+As of January 2026, 58 of the ordered 252 Red Line cars have been delivered.
+As of March 2026, the U.S. Customs and Border Protection has released imported subway car shells that have been impounded since 2025, with CRRC to gradually resume operations with the goal of recalling affected employees from furlough.